Schima

 Schima is a genus of evergreen trees belonging to the tea family, Theaceae.

 The genus inhabits warm temperate to subtropical climates across southern and southeastern Asia, from the eastern Himalaya of Nepal and eastern India across Indochina, southern China, Taiwan, and the Ryukyu Islands.
-There are about 30 species, 21 species distributed in China (six endemic), among which Schima superba is the most common.
+There are about 17 species, among which Schima superba is the most common.

 Fossil record

-Fossil fruits of Schima have been described as †Schima nanlinensis, from the Miocene of Nanlin Formation in Longchuan Basin, Dehong Autonomous Prefecture, Yunnan Province, China.
+Fossil fruits of Schima have been described as †Schima nanlinensis, from the Miocene of Nanlin Formation in Longchuan Basin, Dehong Autonomous Prefecture, Yunnan, China.
 The fossil fruits are 5-loculed capsules with flat reniform seeds.
 The genus Schima is known as fossils from the Palaeogene and Neogene of Germany and Austria. †Schima nanlinensis represents the first fossil record of the genus in Asia.